greg-raven/hdc/_posts/2013-07-02-another-boy-hurt-in-hesperia-bicycle-collision.md

 It was the third traffic collision involving a juvenile on a bicycle in Hesperia in less than a week.

-San Bernardino County Sheriff’s and Fire Department personnel responded to the scene at approximately 3:15 p.m.
+San Bernardino County Sheriff's and Fire Department personnel responded to the scene at approximately 3:15 p.m.

 The boy was airlifted to Loma Linda University Medical Center with unspecified serious injuries.